Paul WilsonPsychoanalytic psychotherapist

 I offer a confidential and non-judgemental space to explore what ails you.
 I am a psychoanalytic therapist, which means using language to understand your beliefs about yourself and your place in the world, and how these beliefs can limit you.
 But where the classic notion of the analyst is one who is mostly silent, I prefer something more like a conversation.
 I tend toward being direct and saying what I think is happening rather than maintaining a mysterious silence.

-I have seen many individuals and couples over the last six years I have spent in private practise.
 In my view the key requirement for those seeking therapy is curiosity about the self.
 If I had to choose a speciality it would be the following presentations:

 * Lacking a sense of direction